ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       * Wasting exposure is looking correct
       * Stunting exposure model is looking correct.
 Noting that early and late neonatal have 100% of simulants in cat4
       * Have not assessed antenatal intervention effects on CGF exposures
-      * Have not reassessed wasting treatment coverage's effect on wasting transition rates
+      * Wasting treatment coverage's effect on wasting transition rates appear to be working
       * Cause models are looking correct.
 There are the same issues with diarrheal diseases prevalence spiking in the post neonatal age group which was noted in Model 1.
   * - 2.2
     - Check intervention algorithm for all scenarios